+The site option has no access to footpaths, sustainable transport links, the PRoW network or cycle routes.
 Theme: Waste SEA Directive Topic(s): Ma NPPF Paragraphs: 5, 142-1 15.
 To reduce waste & promote reuse and recycling Reduce waste?
-Promote reuse, recycling or composting? asses opic has been scoped out of the SA site ssments as all site options have the potential to ide sustainable design and waste management guided by other core policies.
+Promote reuse, recycling or composting? assessm provide vic has been scoped out of the SA site ments as all site options have the potential to a sustainable design and waste management ided by other core policies.